Type your search terms and pause for instant results.

 Salt pile and windmill at the Salt House, Grand Turk.

-Initial gathering of salt by the Tainos and early Europeans visitors was simply scraping up what accumulated naturally, but by the time the salt industry was in full swing the process was far more advanced.
+Initial gathering of salt by the Tainos and early European visitors was simply scraping up what accumulated naturally, but by the time the salt industry was in full swing the process was far more advanced.

 The natural ocean water ponds on the islands would be split up into different stages of ponds.
 The largest was typically the pond with the closest connection to the ocean water inlet, and consequently had the highest water content.
 Sluice gates separated the ponds and could be opened or closed to allow brine movement between ponds.